mezbaul-h/june/README.md

 ```

 The program will then download (only once; subsequent runs use previously downloaded files) and load the LLM, Text-to-Speech, and Speech-to-Text models, and start listening to your microphone.
 Say something, and it will reply both on the CLI and through your speaker.
 You can have a conversation on pretty much any topic you like.

-Congrats, you now have one more friend called kinkajou!